Nancy Drew: Stay Tuned for Danger

 Stay Tuned for Danger is the second installment in the Nancy Drew point-and-click adventure game series by HeR Interactive.
 It was officially discontinued in 2011 before being re-released in 2016 after the company had transferred to their new gaming system.

 Players take on the first-person view of fictional amateur sleuth Nancy Drew and solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 It features longer gameplay compared to the previous game, Secrets Can Kill.
 It is the first installment in the series to feature pre-rendered 3D character models.
 There are three levels of gameplay: Junior, Senior, and Master detective modes.
 Each mode offers a different difficulty level of puzzles and hints, but none of these changes affect the plot of the game.
 It is loosely based on the 1987 book of the same name.

 Plot

 Nancy Drew is invited to New York City to stay with Mattie Jensen, a popular soap opera star.
-Mattie wants Nancy to investigate death threats that her co-star, Rick Arlen, has been receiving.
+Mattie wants Nancy to investigate death threats that her costar, Rick Arlen, has been receiving.
 Throughout the game, Nancy discovers each character has a motive for threatening Rick: